 As a small business owner, she was working 7 days a week straight and by the end of the year, she was way behind on her books.

 It is more than just transaction work though.
-You will be presenting to the client financial statements that show how their business is doing.
+You will be helping the client manage their receipts and bank statements and you will be presenting financial statements to the client that shows how their business is doing.
 All this is taught in the course.

 Ben does a great job explaining exactly what you need to do.

-Is Bookkeeping a Deadend Job with Computer Software Taking Over?
+Is Bookkeeping a Dead-end Job with Computer Software and AI Taking Over?

 This is a great question, and if 2020 has taught us anything so far it is to expect the unexpected.